 The MB Property claims are located 19km southwest of the town of Eureka in central Nevada, USA.
 Eureka, on US Highway 50, is the administrative centre for Eureka County.
 Nevada is long recognised as one of the most attractive mining jurisdictions in the world and the most attractive in the USA.
-85% of Eureka's inhabitants are employed in the mining industry.
+Eighty-five per cent of Eureka's inhabitants are employed in the mining industry.